When you open a Web browser window, you might be accustomed to seeing a blank tab or possibly a specific home page.

 How to Relaunch Microsoft Edge with Pages that Were Open

 - Open Edge.

 - Click the three dots at the top-right.

 - Select Settings.

 - Choose the Start, home, and new tabs option.

 - Select the Open tabs from the previous session option.

 Our guide continues below with additional information on how to have Microsoft Edge restart with the pages that you had open when it last closed, including pictures of these steps.

-The way that your Web browser functions is as an important of a setting as almost anything on your computer.
-For many users the Web browser is the most important application that they use on most days.
+The way that your Web browser functions is as important of a setting as almost anything on your computer.
+For many users, the Web browser is the most important application that they use on most days.